The Chagrin Falls Fire Department is comprised of two separate organizations. All personnel are members of both.

 The station is located in the Village of Chagrin Falls.
 Apparatus consists of two fire attack pumpers, a 75 ft. ladder truck, a heavy rescue truck, 3 ALS equipped EMS squads, a Command/Fire Marshal vehicle, a rescue boat and two multi-purpose utility vehicles.The department also has two mountain bikes for a bike patrol unit and a specially equipped All-Terrain Vehicle to provide Rescue and Firefighting capabilities in areas that our standard vehicle cannot access.

 Four personnel staff the station 24 hours a day, 7 days a week.
 The Fire Chief and the Fire Marshal work Monday through Friday on 8 hour shifts bringing staffing to 6 during those hours.
-The department currently has 5 full-time personnel and other members on duty at the station work 12 hour shifts on a part-time basis.
+The department currently has 5 full-time personnel on 24 hour shifts and part-time members on duty at the station work 12 hour shifts.

 The station is located on the South side of Chagrin Falls Village Hall.
 Our main entrance is located on Walnut Street.